-Here we go again – we are entering another winter season during a global pandemic.
-We made it through the wild rides that were 2020 and 2021, but now the winter months are going to keep us mostly indoors again.
+Here we go again – we are entering another winter season.
+You may find yourself still processing 2020, 2021, and 2022 and now as we are trying to return to a sense of normalcy, you may find yourself staying mostly indoors again.
 However, that doesn’t mean we can’t have some family fun!
-Our annual Winter Bucket List will keep you and your family entertained, even mid-pandemic.
+Our annual Winter Bucket List will keep you and your family entertained.
 There is still so much to do whether you are a homebody or you’d like to get out of the house this winter.
 Grab your family members, your list, and check these items off to help pass the time this winter!
-We’re all in this together.
+We’re still all in this together.

 1. Bundle up and go for a walk.